AI & MACHINE LEARNING

-Can it break images down into smaller parts and identify them?
+Images are broken down into smaller parts and identified.

-Can it improve key factors in solutions (requirements coverage, run time, analysis time, risk, cost, etc.)?
+Key factors in solutions are improved (requirements coverage, run time, analysis time, risk, cost, etc.).

 Convolutional Neural Networks (CNN) – A type of artificial neural network commonly used for image recognition and processing.
 CNNs are composed of multiple layers, with each layer containing a number of convolutional units.
 The convolutional units are responsible for detecting features in the input image, and the layers are stacked on top of each other to learn more complex features.
 CNNs have been shown to be very effective for image recognition and processing tasks, including image classification, object detection, and semantic segmentation.